getify/You-Dont-Know-JS/types & grammar/ch4.md

 ### Equality Performance

-Stop and think about the difference between the first (incorrect) explanation and this second (accurate) one.
+Stop and think about the difference between the first (inaccurate) explanation and this second (accurate) one.

 In the first explanation, it seems obvious that `===` is *doing more work* than `==`, because it has to *also* check the type.
 In the second explanation, `==` is the one *doing more work* because it has to follow through the steps of coercion if the types are different.